wangziqi2013/wangziqi2013.github.io/_posts/2020-09-23-super-scalar-ram-cpu-compression.markdown

 version_mgmt:
 ---

+**Lowlights:**

+1. The analysis of Disk-RAM v.s.
+RAM-Cache compression cannot convince me.
+I get the argument that Disk-RAM compression is worse because data is written twice and consumes more storage.
+I do not get why RAM-Cache compression can directly write values into the hardware cache.
+This is impossible at all on modern architecture, because when you decode you always have to write the values into memory.
+Maybe the authors want to say that compressed values could only be materialized when the Volcano-style query operators request tuple from the table, at which time these values are decompressed and sent to upper level operators.

 This paper proposes a new database compression framework designed for new hardware platform.
 The paper identifies the importance of database compression as reducing I/O cost.
 There are, however, three drawbacks that prevent previous approaches from fully taking advantage of the performance potential of hardware.